henriChevreux/distillation_trajectories/README.md

 ## Project Overview

-This project provides a comprehensive toolkit for analyzing Diffusion Models, with a focus on knowledge distillation and trajectory analysis.
-It supports in-depth exploration of teacher and student models trained on generative tasks, with particular emphasis on studying the impact of model size and architecture on performance.
+This project provides a comprehensive toolkit for analyzing Diffusion Models, with a primary focus on understanding how model size affects performance.
+Through knowledge distillation and trajectory analysis, it enables detailed comparison between teacher models and student models of varying sizes.
+The toolkit is specifically designed to answer the question: "How does model size impact the quality, efficiency, and behavior of diffusion models?"

 ### Key Features
+- **Performance analysis across model sizes**: Comprehensive comparison of metrics as model size changes
-- Model analysis and comparison across different model sizes
+- **Model efficiency evaluation**: Analysis of performance-to-parameter ratio for different model sizes
-- Student models with varying architectures and complexity
+- **Student models with varying architectures**: Multiple size factors from extremely small (0.01) to full-sized (1.0)
-- Flexible configuration for different model parameters
-- Multiple analysis modules with comparative visualizations
+- **Detailed comparative visualizations**: Charts, graphs, and 3D visualizations showing performance trends
+- **Comprehensive size-focused metrics**: Trajectory analysis, FID scores, and efficiency measurements
-- Support for various computational devices (CUDA, MPS, CPU)
+- **Support for various computational devices**: CUDA, MPS, CPU

 ## Prerequisites